shenwei356/perfect-bioinformatic-tools/README.md

 - **Supporting shell auto-completion**.
 This could significantly improve the usability of toolkits.
 - Checking the latest version.
-- Handling Ctrl+C
+- Handling Ctrl+C.

 ### Input

 Basic

 - **Supporting input file list**.
 Things happen a lot when users give hundreds of input files which would exceed the argument length limit of some shells.
     - **Supporting file list from stdin**.
-This is a good feature. e.g., `ls dir | tool cmd --infile-list -`.
+This is a good feature. e.g., `find ./ -name "*.fq.gz" | tool cmd --infile-list -`.
 - **Validating ALL option values first**.
-No one would like to see the process fail midway, caused by an invalid option parsed and used in some middle steps.
+No one would like to see the process fail midway, caused by an invalid option which is parsed and used in some middle steps.

 Recommended

 - **Supporting stdin**.
 This enables commands to pipe up as a workflow.
+    - Supporting both stdin and command-line arguments would be useful in some cases.
 - Optional supporting input directory, for tools requiring multiple input files.
+- **Optionally accepting and skipping empty files**.
+For example, in a workflow, some upstream tools might output an empty file because there's no result to write.
+Current tools should tolerate it and just exit without error.
 - **Seamless support of common compression files**.
 At least gzip.
+And compression format checking should based on the magic number, not the file extension.
 - **Checking flag/option incompatibility and showing warnings before starting the jobs**.

 Ideal

 - **Checking file existence before performing processing**.
 It happens frequently when a long-time job is terminated by one unexisting input file.
     - This checking can be cancelled for cases where the users trust all input files exist.
 Because checking thousands of input files would take a long time.
 - **Checking if the input file/directory and output file/directory are the same one**.
 If they are, the input file might be overwritten.
+And *the paths should be converted to absolute paths before comparison, rather than simply checking if two strings are equal*.
-- **If paired-end files are accepted as input, checking that the user didn't accidentally provide the same file to both R1 and R2 arguments**.
+- **If paired-end files are accepted as input, check that the user didn't accidentally provide the same file to both R1 and R2 arguments**.
 If so, inform and exit immediately.

 ### Output

 Basic

 - **Supporting both stdout and the output file**.
-- **Showing overwrite warning**.
+- **Showing directory overwrite warning**.
+- **Writing the output file even there is no result**.
+This is important in workflow, where downstream tools need an input file from the upstream tool and the workflow software needs to check the execution status based on the output file.

 Recommended

 - **Seamless support of common compression files**.
+Determining the compression format according to the file extension.

 ### Logging